 Mark K. Osbeck, '86, teaches Legal Practice I and II and Transactional Drafting.
-He is the author of Impeccable Research: A Concise Guide to Mastering Legal Research Skills (West, 2010).
-His research interests include legal writing, legal research, judicial decision-making, and predictive legal analysis.
-Before joining Michigan Law in 2001, Prof. Osbeck was a partner in the Denver office of a large law firm.
+He is the author of Impeccable Research: A Concise Guide to Mastering Legal Research Skills, 2nd ed.
+(West, 2015).
+His research interests include legal writing, legal research, judicial decision-making, predictive legal analysis, and marijuana law.
+Before joining Michigan Law in 2001, Professor Osbeck was a partner in the Denver office of a large law firm.
 He litigated sophisticated commercial cases for a number of years, first in Washington, D.C., and later in Denver, and he has extensive trial and appellate experience before a number of state and federal courts, including the U.S. Court of Appeals for the Tenth Circuit.
-Prof. Osbeck received an AB, with high distinction, from the University of Michigan, an MA in philosophy from the Johns Hopkins University, and a JD, cum laude, from Michigan Law.
+Professor Osbeck received an AB, with high distinction, from the University of Michigan, an MA in philosophy from the Johns Hopkins University, and a JD, cum laude, from Michigan Law.
 While attending Johns Hopkins, he received a University Fellowship, the top departmental award.
 In law school, he received certificates of merit for legal writing and political philosophy, and was a note editor for the Michigan Journal of Law Reform.
 Following his law school graduation, he served as a judicial clerk for Michigan Supreme Court Justice Charles L. Levin.